Ensembles

 Dalhousie University Jazz Ensemble

-Directed by Chris Mitchell, the Dalhousie University Jazz Ensemble is made up of between 12 and 18 musicians.
+Directed by Chris Mitchell, DalJazz is made up of between 12 and 18 musicians.
 Repertoire is extensive and students receive opportunities to refine their ensemble and improvisational skills in a variety of jazz styles.

 Saxophone Quartets

-The Dalhousie Symphony Orchestra (DSO) is the only university orchestra in the Atlantic provinces.
+Conducted by Dr. Leonardo Perez, the Dalhousie Symphony Orchestra is the only University orchestra in the Atlantic provinces.
 Primarily a training orchestra, this student ensemble performs approximately three concerts per year with varied repertoire from the Baroque to Contemporary periods.
-It performs as a full symphonic ensemble and also takes the role of accompaniment for student concerto performances and choral concerts.

-The Orchestra rehearses weekly (Tuesdays, 7:00-10:00 p.m.) in Room 121 of the Dal Arts Centre.
+The Orchestra rehearses weekly (Tuesdays, 7:00-10:00 p.m.) in Room 121 of the Dal Arts Centre

-Auditions for the Dal Symphony Orchestra will be held in the Fountain School of Performing Arts building in the Joseph Strug Concert Hall (1385 Seymour St.) on September 5th (Strings) and September 6th (Winds, Brass, Percussion).
+Auditions for Dal Symphony will be held in the Fountain School of Performing Arts building in the Joseph Strug Concert Hall (1385 Seymour St.) on September 5th (Strings) and September 6th (Winds, Brass, Percussion).

-You will be required to prepare selected orchestral excerpts as well as your most recent solo piece for the audition.
+You'll be required to prepare selected orchestral excerpts as well as your most recent solo piece for the audition.
 You can find all music for the required excerpts at this link:

 https://drive.google.com/drive/folders/15rd4wS19NQSKIE6uYZeavyDQXs3mu9hb?usp=sharing